 Technology has provided many conveniences and cost savings when communicating important details that require documentation.
 Documents can be emailed with the click of a mouse.
 It may surprise you to learn that banks and collectors do not readily take advantage of technology advancements.
 You will find that many internal recovery specialists (bank employee debt collectors), and outside debt collectors working for collection companies, are not allowed to email anything to you.
 One way to work around the delays of getting settlement letters mailed to you is to get them faxed to you.

 One of the services I recommend to receiving debt settlement letters via fax is eFax.com.
 The cost of an efax account, or similar virtual fax services is low.
-Setting up a way to receive faxed settlement letters is worth the cost when dealing with time sensitive communication and funding of settlement agreements you have made.
-Getting the settlement letter faxed same day is especially handy if you follow some of the “end of month”, or “end of collection agency contract” strategies that I lay out on this, and other personal finance sites.
+Setting up a way to receive faxed settlement letters is worth the cost when dealing with time-sensitive communication and funding of settlement agreements you’ve made.
+Getting the settlement letter faxed the same day is especially handy if you follow some of the “end of month”, or “end of collection agency contract” strategies that I lay out on this site, and other personal finance sites.

 With business trends for electronic data storage, and the fact that computer systems can crash, physical documents this important should always be in you possession.